jdbcx/jdbcx/README.md

 #
 # Mixed
 #
-# "-DnoProperties=true" is required for DuckDB, because its JDBC driver does not work with unsupported property
+# "-DnoProperties=true" is only required for DuckDB, because its JDBC driver does not work with unsupported property
 docker run --rm -it -e JDBCX_OPTS="-Dverbose=true -DnoProperties=true" jdbcx/jdbcx \
     "jdbcx:duckdb:" "select '{{ shell: echo 1 }}' as one, '{{ sql(id=ch-play): select 2 }}' as two, {{ script: 1+2 }} as three"